izure1/klaf/docs/document/README.md

 ## Reserved document property names

-First of all, when inserting a document in **TissueRollDocument**, the following properties are automatically added.
+First of all, when inserting a document in **KlafDocument**, the following properties are automatically added.
 These values cannot be overwritten, so be careful when naming document properties.

 * `documentIndex`
   The index when the document was inserted.
 This value is automatically added when inserted into the database.